NCAS-CMS/um-training/practicals/source/further-exercises-1.rst

 Having already run the first day we just want the suite to pick up where it left off and run the remaining day.
 To do this we *restart* the suite, by typing: ::

-  puma2$ rose suite-run --restart
+  puma2$ cylc play <workflow-name>

-The cylc GUI will pop up and you should see the run resuming from where it left off (i.e. from cycle point ``19880902T0000Z``).
+In either the cylc TUI or cylc GUI you should see the run resuming from where it left off (i.e. from cycle point ``19880902T0000Z``).